It had a far too brief lifetime of publication, and being a superb book, it deserves far more attention and mention than what it has gotten thus far.

 However, his drive for fame and even more for power eventually filled him with sufficient greed to make him neglect good and careful planning, which he evidently had done up to that point.

-Hobson is clearly not a very stable person as he irrevocably fell apart when he realized his goals were not readily reachable.
+Hobson is clearly not a very stable person.
+He irrevocably fell apart when he realized his goals were not readily reachable.
 Even though he could probably rather easily have built a new time machine using future technology, he didn’t have time to consider that option before loosing his sanity due to seemingly crushing hopelessness.

 Given the apparently lax mental healthcare of the future it’s tragically very doubtful that he will ever return to sanity and his own time.